-Everything else that has been discussed in this article is indicative of what marketers can do with small groups of people to personalize content.
-This is a good start, but true personalization really starts to occur when you are able to get your content personalization down to a segment of one.
+Everything else discussed in this article indicates what marketers can do to personalize content with small groups of people.
+That is a good start, but true personalization starts to occur when you can get your content personalization down to a segment of one.

 So, then, the question remains: how do you do this?
 Simply put, you need to individualize.
-Individualizing might seem time-consuming but there are a number of small things you can do to help your audience of one feel known.
+Individualizing might seem time-consuming, but you can do several small things to help your audience feel known.

 Some of the ways you can individualize include:

-- Use your customers’ names: Yeah, this is an old trick, but it is effective.
+- Use your customers’ names: This is an old trick, but it’s effective.
 People love to hear their own names.
-In fact, a study conducted by Michael Lewis and Dennis P. Carmody found that our brains will respond involuntarily when we hear our own names — even when people are in a vegetative state.
+A study conducted by Michael Lewis and Dennis P. Carmody found that our brains will respond involuntarily when we hear our own names — even when people are in a vegetative state.
 If that’s true, then it would seem that continuing to address your customers in emails by their first names will always remain a good idea.

 - Write individualized content: If you know a logged-in customer made it to a certain part of your site, but didn’t complete a transaction, consider developing an automated personalized response.
 A response like, “We notice you didn’t complete your purchase of ________.
 Here is a coupon for free shipping to your home in __________” could be seen as valuable to your customer because of the coupon.
 But tread lightly, as this sort of individualization could also annoy some users with the amount of personal data you have.